 Wallach – whose father owned the now bankrupt but once $700 million a year Robert Plan Corp – once partied in yachts, Rolls-Royces, and jets with the who's who of notorious characters currently under indictment for rape, wildlife trafficking, and money laundering.

 Wallach has allegedly been involved with Joe Schreibvogel aka Joe Exotic, who is serving a 22-year sentence for two counts of conspiracy to commit murder, 8 counts of violating the Lacey Act, and 9 counts of violating the Endangered Species Act.
 He also reportedly fraternized with Bhagavan 'Doc' Antle, who faced disturbing allegations of sexual abuse, violence and misconduct in the Netflix true-crime docuseries Tiger King and its sequel, Tiger King: The Doc Antle Story, including allegations from two of Antle's former wives that he began sexual relationships with them when they were 14.
-Antle is currently facing felony wildlife trafficking and money laundering charges linked to human trafficking.
+Antle was recently convicted of four felony counts related to wildlife trafficking and is currently facing felony money laundering charges linked to human trafficking.

 Wallach's inner circle also included disgraced pornographic actor Ron Jeremy who was indicted on more than 30 counts of rape and sexual assault.
 Jeremy can be seen on this video encouraging dangerous interactions between a poodle and a baby tiger in a pool at Wallach's former East Rockaway residence.
 Yet another friend and business partner of Wallach's was Sam Mazzola, a convicted cocaine and steroid trafficker who often claimed he shot a man dead at a fair and told his employees that mobsters once paid him to use his tigers for body disposal.
 The USDA revoked Mazzola's license to exhibit animals in 2009 and one of his bears fatally mauled a caretaker on his property a year later.
 Mazzola died during a sex act involving a 17-year-old boy the following year.

-Even Wallach's vet, Dr. Camilo Sierra—who is also a vet for New York City's cruel horse-drawn carriage industry—is a disreputable character, having his license suspended twice by the New York State Gaming Commision related to corruption, fraud, and drugging racehorses, and recently serving a 2-year suspended stay by the NYS Board of Regents for similar violations.
+Even Wallach's vet, Dr. Camilo Sierra—who is also a vet for New York City's cruel horse-drawn carriage industry—is a disreputable character, having his license suspended twice by the New York State Gaming Commission related to corruption, fraud, falsifying health certificates, and giving drugs to racehorses he never examined, and recently serving a 2-year suspended stay by the NYS Board of Regents for similar violations.
+(2001, 2004, 2006, 2007, 2011, 2013, 2016, 2017, 2020) Read more about Dr. Sierra at Bloodhorse.com.
+(2016, 2017)

 The reviews you won't see on Wallach's website